Selecting Materials for Manufacturing Vacuum Systems

 LinkedIn

-Material selection is crucial in all aspects of a vacuum system.
+Material selection is crucial in all aspects of a vacuum system, especially when using precision fabrication equipment to build vacuum chambers.
+Vacuum chambers play a big role in precision fabrication where maintaining controlled environments is essential for processes.
 In a vacuum vessel, the walls must be strong enough to withstand the pressure difference of the system pressure and the external atmosphere.
-The vessel material must be able to be joined to other materials to create valves, flanges and feedthroughs.
-Still other materials must be used to create leak-tight seals at connection points for system components.
+The vessel material in a vacuum system must be able to be joined to other materials to create valves, flanges and feedthroughs.

 • Wide temperature tolerance